mezentsevs/typing-trainer/README.md

 This is a typing trainer, written in and for educational and demonstrational purposes.

+A full-stack SPA typing trainer for mastering touch-typing.
+It generates random lessons based on language and count.
+The final test sources text through multiple strategies: genre-based AI generation using cloud or local models, a seeded database, or user-uploaded files.
+Features include a virtual keyboard, real-time error highlighting, progress tracking, and detailed statistics.

 Based on tech stack:
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML),
 - [PHP](https://www.php.net),